 What types of machines and tools commonly cause construction injuries?

-Ladders are the leading cause of death for construction workers, with falls accounting for approximately 40% of construction deaths each year.
+Ladders are the leading cause of death for construction workers, with falls accounting for approximately 40% of construction deaths every year.

 Bulldozers are the second most dangerous piece of equipment or machinery on a construction site.
 They weigh between 8 and 104 tons and contribute to many crushing injuries.
 They also make a noise level which can damage workers’ hearing over time without proper ear protection.
 If their hearing is damaged, they may be less able to hear warnings to avoid other dangers and injuries.